Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

 \subsection{Classical groups}

 \ We look at classical groups associated to Hermitian forms on $F$-vector spaces.
-Let $\mc G^*$ be a split symplectic group, a quasi-split special orthogonal group, or a pure inner form of the latter.
+Let $\mc G^*$ be a symplectic group or a special orthogonal group (not necessarily split).
 It was shown in \cite{Hei2} that $\End_G (\Pi^{\mf s})$ is Morita equivalent with the crossed product of $\mc H (\mc O,G)$ and $R(\mc O)$, where $\mc H (\mc O,G)$ is a tensor product of affine Hecke algebras with lattice $\Z^e$ and root system $A_{e-1}, B_e$, $C_e$ or $D_e$.
 When $\mc G^*$ is $F$-split, the parameters are computed in \cite{Hei1}, relying on \cite{Moe2}.
+Later the (quasi-)split assumption in \cite{Moe2} was lifted in \cite{MoRe}, which means that \cite{Hei1} also applies to pure inner forms of quasi-split groups.

-We also allow $\mc G^*$ to be a quasi-split special unitary group.
-With Section \ref{sec:red} we reduce that to $U_n$, a quasi-split unitary group $U_n$ which splits over a separable quadratic extension $\tilde F / F$.
-According to \cite[Theorem 1.8 and \S C.5]{Hei4}, the above description of $\mc H (\mc O,G)$ is also valid for $U_n$.
-Unfortunately there is no real proof of these claims in \cite{Hei4}, but it is similar to \cite{Hei2} and in fact an instance of the much more general results of \cite{SolEnd}.
-Also according to \cite[\S C]{Hei4}, the parameters of these affine Hecke algebras can be computed as in \cite{Hei1}.
-This uses the results of \cite{Moe1,Moe2}, the reason why we exclude non-quasi-split unitary groups.
+We also allow $\mc G^*$ to be a special unitary group.
+With Section \ref{sec:red} we reduce that to $U_n$, a unitary group which splits over a separable quadratic extension $\tilde F / F$.
+According to \cite[Theorem 1.8 and \S C.5]{Hei3}, the above description of $\mc H (\mc O,G)$ is also valid for $U_n$.
+Unfortunately there is no real proof of these claims in \cite{Hei3}, but it is similar to \cite{Hei2} and in fact an instance of the more general results of \cite{SolEnd}.
+Also according to \cite[\S C]{Hei3}, the parameters of these affine Hecke algebras can be computed as in \cite{Hei1}.
+This uses the results of \cite{Moe1,Moe2,Moe3}.

 Recall that every $F$-Levi subgroup of $G^*$ is of the form

 where $\mc H^*$ is of the same type as $\mc G^*$, but of smaller rank.
 Here $F' = \tilde F$ for (special) unitary groups and $F' = F$ otherwise.
 Let $f$ be residue degree of $F' / F$, so 2 for unramified (special) unitary groups and 1 otherwise.